saladinjake/FULLSTACK-NODEJS-ANGULAR-MCQ-EXAMPLE/README.md

 This application was built based on interest.
 A free mcq based application for software developers to test their skills on various Language React, Angular, Node js , Git , Php, Laravel .
 Currently in development.
-Only 5 questions are available for each subjects taken.
-Feel free to use the code.
-Great day guys!!
+Only 5 questions are available for each subjects taken